 Well, the mass production of memristors hit a snag — they finally displayed a working model of The Machine, but weren’t able to mass produce it economically, so they dropped the whole project.
 Seems short-sighted, of course, but the project lost its leader to retirement, so that probably took the wind out of the sails within HP.

 What’s really disappointing is the general lack of investment by almost ALL companies into the fundamental research needed to keep new advances coming.

-The frequency (clock speed) of processors has also hit a wall.
-It certainly hit me, to see the new machines.
-My 11-year-old machine reports as clocking at 2.4 GHz — It’s about the same as BRAND NEW machines.
-THAT did not seem right.
-You used to expect an order of magnitude or more increase in speed over that length of time.
+The frequency (clock speed) of processors has also plateaued.
+My 11-year-old machine reports as clocking at 2.4 GHz — about the same as BRAND NEW machines.
+THAT does not seem right.
+You used to expect an order of magnitude or more increase in speed over that period of time.